20 Hours ECE for ECE services

 An optional charge can be requested for a qualified and certificated ECE teacher as this can be separated out and measured, is for the education and care of the child, and exceeds regulatory standards for home-based ECE.

 It is reasonable for parents who choose not to pay an optional charge for a qualified and certificated educator to be offered an alternative educator.
-A parent cannot be penalised for choosing not to pay an optional charge.
+Alternate care should be ‘like for like’ (for example, the same days and hours).

 Deciding if a proposed optional charge meets the criteria